mvesterli/amethyst-editor/README.md

 ![An example of the editor running the Pong example game.](screenshots/pong.gif)

 An experimental editor/visualizer/debugger for the [Amethyst] game engine, built using [Electron].
-The goal is to experiment test the viability of using web technologies (specifically HTML5, CSS, and WebAssembly) to create a powerful, configurable editor that is easily to edit and modify.
+The goal is to experiment with and test the viability of using web technologies (specifically HTML5, CSS, and WebAssembly) to create a powerful, configurable editor that is easy to edit and modify.

-## Setup
+## Setup and Usage

 Use the [amethyst-editor-sync] crate to add support for visualizing your  game's state in the editor.
+Note that you'll need to manually setup each component and resource that you want to be able to visualize in the editor.

+Once your game is setup using [amethyst-editor-sync], you can simply run the game alongside the editor and the editor will automatically begin displaying your game's state.
+On the left is the list of entities, including the components attached to each entity.
+Clicking on an entity will show the data for each of the components attached to the entity.
+On the right you can also see the data for all resources.

+> NOTE: Running more than one instance of the editor or more than one game with editor support is
+> not currently supported.
+Doing so will causes errors/crashes in the editor, and you will not be
+> able to use multiple editor instances to debug multiple games at once.
+This functionality may
+> still be added though, see the issue tracker if you'd like to request this feature.

 ## Motivation and Philosophy